Polarity (international relations): Current debates

 Scholars have debated whether the current international order (as of 2025) is characterized by unipolarity, bipolarity or multipolarity.
+Currently, the United States is no longer an uncontested superpower, partly due to not dominating in every single domain (i.e. military, culture, economy, technology, diplomatic) in every part of the world.
+Although it is still the most powerful military and has the largest economy by nominal GDP (although China has surpassed the United States in GDP purchasing power parity, and could surpass the United States nominal GDP in the coming decades), China has made significant gains in cultural influence and technology.

+The Asia Power Index 2025 classifies both the United States and China as superpowers, with the U.S. taking the lead in military capacity, cultural influence, resilience, defense networks, economic resources, and future resources, but lagging behind China in economic relationships and diplomatic influence across eight measures in Asia.

 Michael Beckley argues American primacy is vastly underestimated because power indices frequently fail to take into account GDP per capita in the U.S. relative to other purportedly powerful states, such as China and India.
+He has argued that the current international system is not characterized by "multipolarity but stark asymmetry: one consolidated American sphere and contested space everywhere else."

 In 2011, Barry Posen argued that unipolarity was in wane and that the world was shifting towards multipolarity.
 In 2019, John Mearsheimer argued that the international system was shifting from unipolarity to multipolarity.

 In 2022, William Wohlforth argued that the international system was heading towards a system that can be characterized neither as bipolarity nor multipolarity.
 He added that polarity did not appear to matter as much in the current international system, as great powers command a far smaller share of power vis-a-vis the rest of the states in the international system.
 In 2023, Wohlforth and Stephen Brooks argued that the United States is still the unipole but that U.S. power has weakened and the nature of U.S. unipolarity has changed.
 They add, "The world is neither bipolar nor multipolar, and it is not about to become either.
 Yes, the United States has become less dominant over the past 20 years, but it remains at the top of the global power hierarchy—safely above China and far, far above every other country...
 Other countries simply cannot match the power of the United States by joining alliances or building up their militaries."